 Since our 2019 state of the market report, things have remained slow for the development land market in Brookswood – Fernridge.
 The lack of sales activity in the neighbourhood has been largely due to the region working through a market correction that began a year and a half ago, the enormous increase in municipal fees for development, and the COVID-19 pandemic which added unprecedented uncertainty to the market.
 Overall, the Brookswood-Fernridge area experienced a 30% decline in the number of land sales over the last 12 months; this significant decrease can be seen in both the drop in the dollar value of sales and total acres sold.

-The planning staff at the Township of Langley made progress with the neighbourhood plans for Rinn, Booth, and Fernridge, (see back page for details) but the public engagement that was scheduled in June had to be cancelled due to the pandemic.
+The planning staff at the Township of Langley made progress with the neighbourhood plans for Rinn, Booth, and Fernridge (see below for more details on this), but the public engagement that was scheduled in June had to be cancelled due to the pandemic.
 Staff are developing a new strategy to collect public feedback but this has caused delays and the neighbourhood plans that were scheduled to go before council for approval later this year won’t be ready until the second quarter of 2021.

 Despite the decline the area has experienced, it’s not all gloomy news; the market has begun to pick up in the past 6-8 weeks and both developers and investors are eyeing potential purchases in Brookswood-Fernridge again.

 The neighbourhood plans must be completed prior to new development but there is a collection of development applications that were grandfathered in prior to the new plan being announced.
 Over the past year, a number of these grandfathered applications broke ground, however all other applications must wait for the neighbourhood plans to be finalized before receiving final approval.
 Due to this, the development applications highlighted below will have varied construction timelines.